Interference effects in new physics searches: Conclusion

 \section{Conclusion}

 In this short review, I have emphasized the importance of interference effects in searches for new physics scenarios that render an s-channel resonance decaying into SM-like final states.
 For most of the examples shown here, the interference with either the SM contribution or additional scalar states leads to a clear modification of the respective invariant mass distributions away from the expected Breit-Wigner shape around the peak.
 This effect can also be observed in other quantities as e.g. transverse momenta of the decay products.
 Therefore, realistic searches for such resonances need to include these effects, in particular when neural networks or other advanced tools are used for cut optimization.
 Leading-order tools to model these scenarios are readily available.
 The correct treatment of higher-order corrections in the production mechanism is still an open topic and can currently only be approximated if no dedicated NLO treatment is available, but proposals to treat these are readily available in the literature.
-We therefore encourage the experimental collaborations to include these effects in their studies, either via reweighting or using appropriate simulations.
+We therefore encourage the experimental collaborations to include these effects in their studies.
+A common prescription that is already applied by the collaborations in such scenarios is e.g. event reweighting.
+Alternatively appropriate simulations should be used.